prog4biol/pfb2019/README.md

 print is a function that takes one or more comma separated arguments.

-Let's use the print() function to print a string:
+Let's use the print() function to print a string.
 ```python
 >>>print("ATG")
 ATG